 Fortunately, this elegant tradition of painting has been preserved by the efforts of various contemporary artists—the most prominent of them, Mahmoud Farshchian (1930-present) who is a master of the Persian miniature.
 Hossein Behzad (1894-1968) is another master of Persian miniature who had a significant role in reviving the Persian style of miniature painting.

-The Saadabad complex locates in the north of Tehran, the capital of Iran, hosts two museums of Miniature works and paintings of master Farshchian and Behzad.
+The Saadabad complex locates in the north of Tehran, the capital of Iran, hosts two museums of Miniature works and paintings of masters Farshchian and Behzad.